Stent Placement Overview

 Related topics include:

-Mahmoud Malas is a Vascular Surgeon and a General Surgeon in La Jolla, California.
-Malas has been practicing medicine for over 31 years and is rated as an Elite expert by MediFind in Stent Placement.
-He is also highly rated in 22 other conditions, according to our data.
-His top areas of expertise are Thoracic Aortic Aneurysm, Abdominal Aortic Aneurysm (AAA), Carotid Artery Disease, Carotid Artery Surgery, and Stent Placement.
-He is licensed to treat patients in California.
-Malas is currently accepting new patients.
+Mahmoud Malas is a Vascular Surgeon in San Diego, California.
+Dr. Malas is rated as an Elite provider by MediFind in Stent Placement.
+His top areas of expertise are Carotid Artery Disease, Thoracic Aortic Aneurysm, Abdominal Aortic Aneurysm (AAA), Stent Placement, and Carotid Artery Surgery.

-Gary Roubin is a Cardiologist and an Interventional Cardiologist in Birmingham, Alabama.
-Roubin has been practicing medicine for over 28 years and is rated as an Elite expert by MediFind in Stent Placement.
-He is also highly rated in 8 other conditions, according to our data.
-His top areas of expertise are Carotid Artery Disease, Atherosclerosis, Arterial Tortuosity Syndrome, Stent Placement, and Carotid Artery Surgery.
-He is licensed to treat patients in Alabama and New York.
-Roubin is currently accepting new patients.
+Gary Roubin is an Interventional Cardiologist in Birmingham, Alabama.
+Dr. Roubin is rated as an Elite provider by MediFind in Stent Placement.
+His top areas of expertise are Carotid Artery Disease, Atherosclerosis, Arterial Embolism, Stent Placement, and Carotid Artery Surgery.

-Pascal Jabbour is a Neurosurgery expert in Philadelphia, Pennsylvania.
-Jabbour has been practicing medicine for over 25 years and is rated as an Elite expert by MediFind in Stent Placement.
-He is also highly rated in 35 other conditions, according to our data.
-His top areas of expertise are Brain Aneurysm, Subarachnoid Hemorrhage, Stroke, Endovascular Embolization, and Stent Placement.
-He is licensed to treat patients in New Jersey and Pennsylvania.
-Jabbour is currently accepting new patients.
+Pascal Jabbour is a Neurosurgery provider in Philadelphia, Pennsylvania.
+Dr. Jabbour is rated as an Elite provider by MediFind in Stent Placement.
+His top areas of expertise are Brain Aneurysm, Stroke, Subarachnoid Hemorrhage, Thrombectomy, and Stent Placement.

-Published By: Deepak Sudheendra, MD, MHCI, RPVI, FSIR, Founder and CEO, 360 Vascular Institute, with an expertise in Vascular Interventional Radiology & Surgical Critical Care, Columbus, OH.
+Published By: Neil Grossman, MD, Saint Vincent Radiological Associates, Framingham, MA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 Tambyraja AL. Vascular and endovascular surgery.
 In: Garden OJ, Parks RW, Wigmore SJ, eds.
 Principles and Practice of Surgery.
 8th ed.
 Philadelphia, PA: Elsevier; 2023:chap 22.